Klaus Abbelen: Nürburgring competition

+Other ventures

 Abbelen competed in the 24 Hours of Daytona for the first time in 2016, racing alongside Patrick Huisman, Sven Müller, Frank Stippler, and his wife Sabine Schmitz.
 On race day, the crew finished 12th in the GTD class.

-Abbelen announced his retirement ahead of the NLS8 round in the 2025 Nürburgring Langstrecken-Serie.
-After suffering an early end to his race with a gearbox issue, he momentarily postponed his retirement to compete in the next round in NLS9 with the aim of both finishing a race as a proper sendoff and completing all four hours of the race as a solo entry.
+In 2024, Abbelen competed in the full Prototype Cup Germany season, having competed in the Nürburgring rounds in both 2022 and 2023, finishing on the podium in the former.
+He drove a Ligier JS P320 alongside Felipe Fernández Laser.
+In the final race at the Hockenheimring, Abbelen took his first and only win in the series.

+Abbelen competed in some historic racing events in a Porsche 962 in 2025 and 2026.

 Frikadelli Racing

 Frikadelli Racing's Ferrari 296 GT3 at the Nürburgring in 2024.

 Abbelen owns and is the co-founder of Eifel-based sports car racing team Frikadelli Racing.
-He and his wife Sabine Schmitz founded the team together and were partners in the operation until Schmitz's death in 2021.
+He and his wife Sabine Schmitz founded the team together in 2005 and were partners in the operation until Schmitz's death in 2021.

 One of Frikadelli Racing's most notable achievements came in 2023, when the team scored a breakthrough victory at the 2023 24 Hours of Nürburgring with a Ferrari 296 GT3, driven by Earl Bamber, Nicky Catsburg, Felipe Fernández Laser, and David Pittard.
 It was the first victory in the event for Ferrari, and the first for a non-German manufacturer since 2002, when Zakspeed won the event with a Chrysler Viper GTS-R.

+The team occasionally competes outside of the Nürburgring.
+They competed in the 2020 24 Hours of Spa, and planned to participate again in 2021 but withdrew because of the 2021 European floods.